Chris0King/phrasing-break-assessment/README.md

 Score range: 1-3

-- 3: all phrase breaks in the sentence are correct
+- 3: the utterance of the sentence is fluent and all phrase breaks are reasonable
-- 2: most of phrase breaks in the sentence are correct but some need to be improved
+- 2: the utterance of the sentence is fluent and there is no pause in all phrase break
-- 1: most of phrase breaks in the sentence are incorrect
+- 1: some phrase breaks in the sentence are inappropriate which influence the understanding of sentence
 ### single-break-level
 Assess each individual phrasing breaks in the sentence.